hoangm960/eq-hand/README.md

     - Fist: Bass
     - Index up: Mid
     - Pinky up: Treble
+    - All fingers up: All
-- Right hand control gain: distance between thumb and index finger
+- Right hand control gain:
+  - If frequency selected: distance between thumb and index finger
+  - If overall volume selected: rotation of the wrist